 There have been repeated calls by independent authorities (including The Hughes Report in 2006) for government to implement a system of appropriate information sharing to protect vulnerable citizens.

-For British Columbians who receive services through the ministries, the switch to ICM means that their documents and information will be better managed, so less time is spent on administration and more time is spent on getting the supports they need.
-People will no longer be asked for personal information multiple times, and services will be based on up-to-date, comprehensive information.
+For British Columbians who receive services through the ministries, the switch to ICM means that their documents and information are better managed, so less time is spent on administration and more time is spent on getting the supports they need.
+People are no longer asked for personal information multiple times, and assessments and services are based on up-to-date, comprehensive information.

 What’s the status of ICM implementation?